JBlitzar/constructive-counterfactuals/README.md

 Constructive Counterfactuals for Targeted Finetuning works for any situation in which the finetuning set is disjoint from the training set, but I could see it being particularly helpful for domain generalization with adaptation, in which it's advantageous to retain both the previous knowledge and the new fine-tuned data.

 While this feels promising, it needs a bit more evidence to convincingly show that it's not statistical noise.
 I investigated the tradeoff between amount of finetuning data kept and FID / Loss.
 Here's the results.
-I also included when selecting the same amount from the test set randomly.
+I also included when selecting the same amount from the test set randomly as a baseline comparison.

 <!-- <div style="display: flex; gap: 10px;">
   <img src="results/finetuning_fid_vs_percentile.png" alt="FID vs Percentile" style="width: 49%;">